Introduction

 Gradient calculation

 The nuclear gradient (first derivative of the energy with respect to the atomic coordinates) is calculated at each step of an optimization procedure.
-A necessary condition for an optimization to converge is typically to reduce the (norm of the) gradient to almost zero.
+An optimization is converged if the energy no longer changes and the (norm of the) gradient is close to zero.

 The Hessian matrix (a matrix of second derivatives of the energy with respect to the atomic coordinates) is used to determine the nature of a stationary point, vibrational frequencies, molecular vibrational spectra, and thermochemical properties.
-In xTB, the Hessian matrix is calculated numerically.
+In xTB, the Hessian matrix is calculated semi-numerically, i.e., from the analytical gradient using finite differences.
+HQS Molecules provides the frequencies wrapper function to calculate vibrational frequencies and thermochemical corrections.

-If frequency calculations are meant to be performed for a stationary point (an optimized equilibrium structure or a saddle point), it is important to perform the calculations with the same method as the optimization itself; the potential energy surfaces of different methods have differing stationary points.
+When calculating vibrational frequencies for a stationary point (an optimized equilibrium structure or a saddle point), it is important to use the same method for the frequencies as for the preceding geometry optimization; the potential energy surfaces of different methods have stationary points at different geometries.

 Frequency calculations are often used to ascertain if a stationary point is a minimum or a saddle point.
 A molecule of N atoms has 3N degrees of freedom: three translational degrees, three rotational degrees (two for linear molecules), and 3N − 6 vibrational degrees (or 3N − 5 for linear molecules).
-For a minimum, those frequencies need to be positive; for a transition state, exactly one of them needs to be imaginary.
+For a minimum, the frequencies associated to those vibrational degrees need to be positive; for a transition state (i.e., a first-order saddle point), exactly one of them needs to be imaginary.

 Output

-• frequencies: a list with the harmonic frequencies (in cm−1).
-This list contains 3N elements, where 6 values should be zero (or 5 for linear molecules).
+• frequencies: a list with the vibrational frequencies (in cm−1) in strictly increasing order.
+This list contains 3N − 6 elements (or 3N − 5 for linear molecules).
 By convention, imaginary frequencies are represented as negative numbers.

 Example